 Building a Great Manager: Identifying the Right Candidate

-Building a Great Manager
+Building a Great Manager - Part Two

 When someone becomes a manager for the first time, their management skills are likely either non-existent or undeveloped.
 They may have the traits, potential, and desire to succeed as a manager but likely haven’t had the training or opportunity to fully develop the necessary skills.
 How can you position them to be successful?